 In some cases, we earn commissions from affiliate links in our posts.

 It's also important from a dollar vote perspective.
-If we want to see more British TV shows widely distributed around the world, we all need to do our part by using the right services, buying DVDs or streaming copies, and so on.
+If we want to see our favourite British TV shows made available to us, we all need to do our part by using the right services, buying DVDs or streaming copies, and so on.
 Even with subscription services, it's important to watch THROUGH the service so they know which shows – and which types of shows – are best received by their viewers.
-When companies know the money and interest is there, it helps to incentivise more distribution, better pay for workers, and the creation of new shows.
+When companies know the money and interest is there, it helps to incentivise more distribution, better pay for talent, and the creation of new shows and adaptations.

 How Money Money Do British Actors Earn?